-Mesothelioma has three primary types of cells: epithelioid, sarcomatoid or biphasic.
-If diagnosed with mesothelioma, it’s important to understand which cell type your tumors are made of, as each type responds to treatment differently.
+Mesothelioma has 3 primary cell types: epithelioid, sarcomatoid or biphasic.
+If diagnosed with mesothelioma, it’s important to know your cell type, as each type responds to treatment differently.
 Mesothelioma specialists factor in cell type when determining therapy options.
-Cell types can also impact your quality of life, length of life, and overall prognosis.
+Cell types can also impact your quality of life, length of life and overall prognosis.

 Determining Mesothelioma Cell Type